-Table 24.
+Table 18.
 Changing the PIN

+STEP ACTION WAIT FOR CONFIRMATION NOTES

+NO.

-STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 1 Select a 5-digit (1 thru 9) PIN and re- cord it.
-2 With an assigned fob present, turn the engine stop switch to OFF .
+1 Select a 5-digit (1 thru 9) PIN and re-

+cord on the wallet card from owner's

+manual.

+2 With an assigned fob present, turn the

+engine stop switch to OFF.

 3 Turn the ignition switch to IGN.

-4 Cycle the OFF/RUN switch twice: RUN - OFF - RUN - OFF - RUN.
-5 Press left turn signal switch two times.
-ENTER PIN will scroll through the odometer window.
-6 Press right turn signal switch one time and release.
-Turn signals will flash three times.
+4 Cycle the OFF/RUN switch twice: RUN

+- OFF - RUN - OFF - RUN.

+5 Press left turn signal switch two ENTER PIN will scroll through the

+times. odometer window.

+6 Press right turn signal switch one Turn signals will flash three times.

+time and release.
 Current PIN will appear in odometer.

 The first digit will be flashing.

-7 Enter first digit of new PIN by pressing and releasing the left turn signal switch until the selected digit appears.
-8 Press right turn signal switch one time and release.
-The new digit will replace the current in odometer window.
-9 Enter second digit of selected PIN by pressing and releasing the left turn signal switch until the selected digit is present.
-SERVICE
+7 Enter first digit of new PIN by pressing

+and releasing the left turn signal

+switch until the selected digit appears.

+8 Press right turn signal switch one The new digit will replace the current

+time and release. in odometer window.

+9 Enter second digit of selected PIN by

+pressing and releasing the left turn

+signal switch until the selected digit is

+present.

-Table 24.
+Table 18.
 Changing the PIN

-STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 10 Press right turn signal switch one The new digit will replace the current - time and release. in odometer window.
+STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 10 Press right turn signal switch one The new digit will replace the current time and release. in odometer window.
 11 Enter third digit of the selected PIN by pressing and releasing the left turn signal switch until the selected digit is present.
 12 Press right turn switch one time and release.
 The new digit will replace the current in odometer window.
 13 Enter fourth digit of new PIN by pressing and releasing the left turn signal switch until the selected digit is present.
 14 Press right turn switch one time and release.
 The new digit will replace the current in odometer window.
 15 Enter fifth digit of the new PIN by pressing and releasing the left turn signal switch until the selected digit is present.
-ALEY-DAVIDSON 16 Press right turn switch one time and release.
+16 Press right turn switch one time and release.
 The new digit will replace the current in odometer window.
 17 Turn the engine stop switch OFF , then turn the ignition switch to OFF .
-RVICE Pushing the engine stop switch to OFF stores the new PIN in the mod- ule.
+RVICE Pushing the engine stop switch to OFF stores the new PIN in the module.